anthonyharrison/distro2SBOM/README.md

 The `--package` option is not supported if the `--distro` option is set to 'windows'.

+Whilst [PURL](https://github.com/package-url/purl-spec) and [CPE](https://nvd.nist.gov/products/cpe) references are automatically generated for components, the accuracy of such references cannot be guaranteed as they are dependent on the validity of the data associated with the component.

 ## Feedback and Contributions

 Bugs and feature requests can be made via GitHub Issues.